jaidencode/Unix-Optrix/README.md

 but if it is not installed the script will fall back to the system `gcc` and `ld` with `-m32`.

+During the build the desktop wallpaper from `OptrixOS-Kernel/resources/images/wallpaper.jpg` is automatically copied to the ISO root as `WALLPAPE.JPG`.
+The kernel looks for this 8.3 filename when loading the wallpaper at runtime, so ensure it remains in the ISO root if you modify the build process.

 On Ubuntu these tools can be installed with:

 ```bash